What do you worry about more: Getting exercise, eating vegetables, or the air you breathe?

-For reference, human hair is around 70 micrometers wide, bacteria are 1 to 10 and viruses are 0.02 to 0.4.
+For reference, human hair is around 70 microns wide, bacteria are 1 to 10 and viruses are 0.02 to 0.4.
 The EPA gives a helpful visualization:

-You can ask: Are all chemicals equal?
+You might ask: Does it matter what the actual particles are?
 Is 50 μg/m³ created by burning coal or manufacturing cement or natural dust equally harmful?
-The answer is no (heard of asbestos?) but we don’t really know how much these difference matter in practice.
+The answer is no (heard of asbestos?) but we don’t really know how much these differences matter in practice.

 A better measure than deaths is disability-adjusted life years or DALYs.
 This is the number of years of life lost plus an adjustment for non-lethal conditions that make life worse.
-For example, schizophrenia is pretty bad, so this counts who becomes schizophrenic for a year as losing half a DALY.
-This gives a similar picture.
+For example, schizophrenia is pretty bad, so this measure counts someone who becomes schizophrenic for a year as losing half a DALY.
+Looking at DALYs lost to different causes gives a similar picture to deaths:

 These numbers are only for ambient air pollution, e.g., due to cars, power plants, and manufacturing.
 Indoor air pollution comes on top of this.